IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 implemented opaquely as the Haskell String type, and Scott-encoded lists of characters, produced when the PlutusTx compiler compiles Haskell Strings.
-We should discourage people from using the latter, and we can probably do this by removing the character type and the appendChar builtin from Plutus Core.
+We should discourage people from using the latter, and we can probably do this by removing the `char` type and the `appendChar` builtin from Plutus Core.
 Also, we should replace the string type with `Data.Text` (and maybe change the PLC name to `text` to reduce confusion?).
 Strings are mostly used for logging, so supporting them isn't a priority (although we may need to use them in conjunction